Andorra vs France: A Comparison of Tax Systems – Fully Expanded and Updated January 2025

 1. Personal Income Tax

-One of the most attractive aspects of living in Andorra is its exceptionally low personal income tax system.
-Andorra uses a progressive tax system with very low rates, making it an attractive option for high-income individuals, retirees, and entrepreneurs.
-Here’s how Andorra’s income tax system works:
+Andorra employs a progressive tax system with very low rates, making it ideal for high-income individuals, retirees, and entrepreneurs.
+Here’s how it works in 2025:

 • €0 – €24,000: 0%